For anyone who is considering buying a rowing machine for their home gym in the not-too-distant future—super congrats!

 Like Hydrow, NordicTrack RW900 has a 22-inch HD touchscreen so you can easily see the workouts and enjoy the scenic views.

 NordicTrack uses the iFit training app.
-The great thing about iFit is that you can also access other types of workouts in addition to rowing, including jogging, walking, spin classes, weight lifting, and more.
+The great thing about iFit is that you can also access other types of workouts in addition to rowing ( learn more on the best iFit rowing workouts for beginners ), including jogging, walking, spin classes, weight lifting, and more.

 Perhaps the only drawback to iFit is that even with the Family Plan (which is $39 a month), you can only have five users total.